-PALM HARBOR, Fla. — ABC Action News reported Tuesday that Florida has opened a medical marijuana drive-thru for patients.
+PALM HARBOR, Fla. — ABC Action News reported Tuesday that Florida has opened a medical marijuana drive-thru for medical consumers.
 Curaleaf opened for business at its Palm Harbor location June 19 and is the first dispensary in the state to offer a drive-thru service.
 The dispensary will also offer same-day and next-day delivery options and has online ordering available.

-The concept to create a medical marijuana drive-thru option for the dispensary came as way for patients with physical disabilities to be able to visit Curaleaf dispensaries without having to leave their vehicles, according to the President of the company Lindsay Jones.
+The concept to create a medical marijuana drive-thru option for the dispensary came as way for cardholders with physical disabilities to be able to visit Curaleaf dispensaries without having to leave their vehicles, according to the President of the company Lindsay Jones.

 "We are piloting the drive-thru concept in Palm Harbor to provide our patients, several of which have physical disabilities, with another option for access and convenience,” said Jones.
 Jones went on to say that the company wants all patients who are suffering to have access to quality medicine and is proud to offer delivery services, as well.

 Curaleaf has dispensaries in Fort Myers, Lake Worth, St. Petersburg, Southern Miami-Dade County, and the Miami Dadeland area.
-Deliveries are available from Curaleaf dispensaries five days a week, and the dispensaries also offer discounts for senior citizens, military veterans, pediatric patients, and people who receive public assistance.
+Deliveries are available from Curaleaf dispensaries five days a week, and the dispensaries also offer discounts for senior citizens, military veterans, pediatric consumers, and people who receive public assistance.

 Florida Medical Marijuana is Expected to Earn More than $1 Billion Annually